 Three Essential Steps To Prevent Your Next Cosmetics Brand Being A Financial Disaster

+Your cosmetics brand is ready for launch.
 After months of planning, researching, and testing, everything has come together.
 What’s more, inspiration has struck you and you’ve thought of a great name for your new product.

-There are three essential steps that your trade mark attorney will recommend you take before your product is launched to the public, all of which can be done for a relatively small investment.
+There are three essential steps that your trade mark attorney will recommend you take before your product is launched to the public.
+All of which can be done for a relatively small investment.

 CHECK – Make sure you can use the name.

-Is your name or something similar already registered as a trade mark for cosmetics, or in use by a competitor?
+Is your name or something similar already registered as a trade mark for cosmetics brand, or in use by a competitor?
 You are entering a crowded and competitive market.
 Be aware of the consequences of entering that market unprepared; you could find yourself at the wrong end of an infringement action.

 Do your research but be aware that checking use on the internet via a Google search is not enough.
 Trade marks are often registered in advance and may be held for as much as five years before being put into commercial use.
 So, just because you don’t find the mark when you search the internet, don’t conclude that you are free to use and register it.